yifei-liu-yl/yifei-liu-yl.github.io/index.md

 ---

 <p>
 I am a Ph.D. candidate in Agricultural & Applied Economics at the University of Wisconsin-Madison.
-My research interests include energy and environmental economics, and industrial organization.
+My research interests include energy and environmental economics.
 </p>

 <p>